-Family of woman killed by Minneapolis police hires Castile family attorney
+Minneapolis police: Fatal shooting 'should not have happened'

 Audio: Officers scrambled to save woman's life

-Immediately after Ruszczyk was shot, both officers got out of the car and tried to help save her, Harrity told investigators.
+Immediately after Ruszczyk was shot, both officers got out of the car and tried to save her, Harrity told investigators.

 Dispatch audio from the officers captured the anxiety as they waited for an ambulance to arrive.